The iPhone X

 Comparatively, the iPhone 8 measures in at 138.4mm tall, 67.3mm wide, and 7.3mm thick, while the iPhone 8 Plus is 158.4mm tall, 78.1mm wide, and 7.5mm thick.
 As you can see, the iPhone X is larger than the iPhone 8, but smaller than the iPhone 8 Plus.
 It is, however, thicker than both devices, but is able to be comfortably held and used with one hand.

 The gently rounded edges of the iPhone X's display meld right into a surgical-grade highly-polished stainless steel frame, which in turn flows into a glass body for a continuous surface from front to back.

 Glass is more fragile than the aluminum that's been used for the last several iPhone models, but Apple says the front and back glass in the iPhone X is the most durable it's ever made.
 The iPhone X has, however, been proven to be prone to shattering in drop tests and has been named Apple's "most breakable iPhone ever" by warranty site SquareTrade.

 The iPhone X comes in Silver and Space Gray, with both colors offering an almost pearlescent finish thanks to a seven-layer ink process that has allowed Apple to introduce precise hues and opacity.

 A reflective optical layer is added to the glass to enhance the color, and an oleophobic coating means smudges and fingerprints can be easily wiped away.
 The steel frame, designed to reinforce the iPhone X, is made from a special Apple-designed alloy that is more pure for better durability and on each device, the frame matches the body color.
 Nearly invisible antenna bands cut through the steel frame at the top and bottom of the device to ensure adequate signal.

-The left side of the device houses the standard mute switch and volume buttons, while the right side features an elongated side button that has new functionality to compensate for the removal of the Home button.
+The left side of the device houses the standard mute switch and volume buttons, while the right side features an elongated side button that has expanded functionality to compensate for the removal of the Home button.